daisybio/splicingCREs/README.md

 # Detecting splicing-specific regulatory elements through integrative analysis of the epigenome and transcriptome

-The goal is to detect splicing specific regulatory elements.
+The goal is to detect splicing-specific regulatory elements.
 This repository includes all the scripts, files I have used, and plots I have created to write my thesis.
 For more information or if you have any questions, feel free to ask and write an e-mail to a.schuhegger@tum.de.

 I want to explain the repository's structure to you in the following.
 After that, I explain its usage: